 Increase accountability and transparency in police officer investigations: we should set up an independent office to review cases of excessive force rather than have them investigated internally

-Budget needs to be transparent: like all government agencies, law enforcement works best when people know what their tax dollars are being used for and can trust their government to account for spending
+Budget transparency: like all government agencies, law enforcement works best when people how their tax dollars are being spent and can trust their government to account for those choices.

 Bill has and will continue to view his work through the lens of social justice for communities of color.
 As a member of the Member of Color Caucus in the State Legislature, Bill worked with other members of the caucus to support legislation that would benefit the livelihoods of our most vulnerable communities of color.
 Bill also worked to implement the passing of Initiative-1000 as well as championing the Washington State Census Bill of Rights - which guarantees that every Washingtonian has access to accurate census information so that all communities can get counted without fear or persecution.